 An endeavor as big as building a next-generation fighter aircraft is hard to predict.
 Small glitches and design choices can affect costs and schedules years into the future.
 A digital thread that connects all data available could help the military predict costs and performance more accurately.

-“The next level of digital engineering will be interconnectivity throughout the supply chain,” said Conn Doherty, senior director for Future Aircraft Systems & Technology at RI&S. “We’re working with aircraft makers and our suppliers to develop interconnectivity and two-way digital interfaces.
+“The next level of digital engineering will be interconnectivity throughout the supply chain,” said Conn Doherty, vice president for Future Aircraft Systems & Technology at RI&S. “We’re working with aircraft makers and our suppliers to develop interconnectivity and two-way digital interfaces.
 This will dramatically reduce our turnaround times and reduce errors through automation, resulting in better solutions.
 Connecting in cost models will give us a more precise and accurate understanding of production, operations and maintenance costs for decades to come.”

 6. Future fighter’s sensors will be swappable

 Sensors on aircraft today use common interfaces that allow them to talk to computers on aircraft.
 This standardization makes sense, considering the range of different and new hardware that may need to be plugged in one day.

 “It’s almost plug-and-play for sensors,” said Jennifer Benson, former chief engineer for Advanced Electro Optical at RI&S, who now works for Raytheon Technologies’ Collins Aerospace business.
 “Do I pick an electro-optical sensor to do a job?
 Or do I pick an infrared sensor?
 Future sensors may be modular enough to swap right on the flight line.
 We are designing today for that level of commonality and modularity in our sensors.”